dan-poling/templater/README.md

 first column in the xlsx sheet.
 The second column of the xlsx sheet should contain the values that will flow into the final form.

-This program uses the following libraries:
+This program uses the following libraries: re to find/replace, python-docx to read & save .docx, and pandas to read in .xlsx
-    - re to find/replace
-    - python-docx to read & save .docx
-    - pandas to read in .xlsx